Ally McCoist: Michael Beale and Brendan Rodgers need to put friendship on hold

 “I don’t have any doubt that Michael and Brendan will have that and continue it.
 They have been friends for a while and it will stay the same.”

-Both Rangers and Celtic have overseen summers of change with Allan McGregor, Ryan Kent and Alfredo Morelos among those to move on from Ibrox while eight players have been signed with Los Angeles’ Jose Cifuentes expected to be the ninth addition with a pre-contract agreement in place, according to Beale.
+Both Rangers and Celtic have overseen summers of change, with Allan McGregor, Ryan Kent and Alfredo Morelos among those to move on from Ibrox, while nine players have come in, Los Angeles’ Jose Cifuentes the most recent acquisition.

 Celtic, meanwhile, saw Ange Postecoglou move down south to take charge of Tottenham in June and ex-boss Rodgers return for his second spell at Parkhead.